inframanufaktur/no-11/readme.md

 ---

-This is a starter repo for websites using 11ty & Strapi.
+This is a starter repo for websites using 11ty.
+It is configured to use Vue, Open Props, PostCSS, and an API Service (we use Strapi, but feel free to bake in your own.)

-You can fork this repo to build new pages.
+You can fork this repo to build new websites.
 Use it as an upstream repo to get all the new and hopefully shiny stuff.
+Or click on the Use this template button above.
+You won’t be able to merge upstream updates if you use this option.

 ## 11ty